|

 are loving.
 It looks like I have a

-lifetime of work ahead of
+lifetime of work ahead of me.
+The mind

 is like a garden that should be tended